 Nelson’s Column is one of London’s most famous landmarks, and stands at the centre of Trafalgar Square, which was laid out between 1829 and 1841 to commemorate Lord Nelson’s victory over the French.
 Its height is 185-feet from tip to toe, and is topped by a statue 17-feet tall – slightly taller than three Lord Nelsons.

-The four friezes around the base depict Nelson’s most famous naval battles: Cape St. Vincent (1797), Copenhagen (1801), Trafalgar (1805) and the Battle of the Nile (1798); and were cast from the bronze of a captured French cannon.
+The four friezes depict his most famous battles: Cape St. Vincent (1797), Copenhagen (1801), Trafalgar (1805) and the Battle of the Nile (1798).

 Around the base lie four strong lions, sculpted in bronze by Sir Edwin Landseer in the 1860s.

 This review originally appeared in his London blog

 I read in a book somewhere that Hitler was going to uproot Nelson’s Column and transport it back to Berlin after he won World War II.
 That’s what we should have done – we should have nicked the Brandenburg Gate and put it where Admiralty Arch is now.
 We missed our chance there, ah well.

 It’s not a bad column, I suppose.
 It’s very tall, that is for sure, which is what you want in the middle of a square.
 And it’s got someone worth a column on top: Horatio Nelson.

 It’s very hard to build something that like these days, because we don’t produce anyone worthy of putting on top of it.
 Churchill could have pulled it off.
 But even he would have looked a bit wierd with his bowler hat on and cigar puffing out his mouth.
 He is a statue man, not a column one.
 So who else could we put up there?
 Marlbrough and Wellington, but that’s it.
 Certainly no one from the last 200 years.